Felony charges filed against woman involved in Bradley bridge crash

 Police initially said there were two men with her, ages 28 and 32, and that all three of them were taken to Carle Foundation Hospital for treatment.

-Maurice Conley sufferered from a fractured fibula, tongue laceration and cervical strain, according to the police report, and Robert Spears suffered from contusion of his left lung and an acute kidney injury.
+Maurice Conley suffered from a fractured fibula, tongue laceration and cervical strain, according to the police report, and Robert Spears suffered from contusion of his left lung and an acute kidney injury.

 Court records show Marshall has prior traffic-related convictions dating to 2006 for driving under suspension, using an electronic communication device, failure to reduce speed, leaving the scene of an accident and driving without a license.